banool/AlgorithmsRevisionGame/README.md

 ## Algorithms Review Game

-This is a reference tool to supplement one's study of an introduction to Algorithms.
+This is a reference tool to supplement the study of an introduction to Algorithms.

-A user can declare a sorting algorithm into the menu, and then an array of randomly generated integers will then be sorted by that array.
+A user can declare a sorting algorithm, and then an array of randomly generated integers will then be sorted by that array.

 ## Motivation